Context — O God, Transform My All

 The following passages are direct influences for my own words in each of the seven sections, in the order of appearance:

 - Genesis 25:29-34 and Hebrews 12:16-18

 - Matthew 5:39

 In my head, there were so many other connections and thoughts within each section.
 However, when I tried to express it all in writing, the essence of the post seemed to get buried.
 Those ‘others’ will change depending on one’s situations in life.
 The purpose for this post is to capture the concepts more broadly, beyond how they can relate in only a specific kind of snapshot.

 The title is based off the conclusion, coming after the seventh section.

 One last note: the nine italicized lines not referencing Bible passages are arrow (or javelin) prayers.
-Arrow/Javelin prayers are designed to help us focus intently on God, minimizing room for distractions.
+Arrow/Javelin prayers are designed to help us focus intently on God, minimizing room for distractions, a form of meditation.
 They are all rooted in Scripture; in fact, the church fathers and ascetics often structured these Bible passages in the short format we see them in today as arrow prayers.